Organizational Charts

 Read Bio

-Beginning on July 1, 2023, Dr. Kelly Aramaki will serve as the Superintendent of Bellevue School District.
+Beginning on July 1, 2023, Dr. Kelly Aramaki began his role as the Superintendent of Bellevue School District.

 Kelly grew up in Bellevue, graduating from Newport High School.
 He attended the University of Washington and earned his Bachelor of Science in Zoology with a Minor in Music.
 He then earned his Master of Arts in Teaching from Columbia University in New York with an emphasis on inclusion of students with special needs in the general education setting and early childhood education.
 In 2018, he earned his Doctorate in Educational Leadership and Policy Studies from the University of Washington.